 - Road rash

 These catastrophic injuries are difficult to recover from.
 They can take months to heal properly, and even after treatment, victims may still be left with a lifelong disability, such as a lost arm or partial paralysis.
 Of course, there are many victims who don’t get the chance to recover at all.
 Drunk drivers kill thousands of people every year.
 These wrongful deaths are emotionally and financially devastating for the families of the victims.
 If your loved one was killed, or you were injured, by a drunk driver, then you are within your rights to file a claim against the liable parties.

 After you suffer a devastating injury at the hands of a drunk driver, you may assume you have no options for recovery.
 In order to heal, you need medical assistance.
 In order to receive medical assistance, you need to be able to pay expensive medical bills.
 In order to begin moving past the emotional trauma of the incident, you need to be able to afford basic necessities, which you can’t do if you are stuck paying off medical bills.
 In short, you have been left to pay for someone else’s gross negligence.

 However, you should never give up.
 We at Leventhal Puga Braley P.C. have helped many victims get the compensation they need to continue to live their lives.
 We know that filing a claim can seem overwhelming when you are already contending with catastrophic injuries and emotional trauma, which is why we want to do the heavy lifting for you.
-For help from an experienced personal injury attorney, call our firm at (303) 759-9945 today.
+For help from an experienced Denver personal injury lawyer, call our firm at (303) 759-9945 today.